News

 Here are some features to consider:

-• Office Carpets & Rugs – Soft flooring materials like carpets and rugs can absorb sound to remove echoing around your workplace.
+• Office Carpets & Rugs – Soft flooring materials like carpet tiles and rugs can absorb sound to remove echoing around your workplace.
 Plus, they add a layer of comfort and warmth to the office environment!

 • Underlay – High quality underlay beneath your office carpets can significantly improve sound absorption.
 The combination of the two is particularly effective in minimising impact noise from footsteps.